-Key financial highlights for 2016 are as follows:
+Key financial highlights for 2017 are as follows:

-- The assets and deferred outflows of resources of the School District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by approximately \$65.1 million.
-Unrestricted net position was a deficit of approximately \$22.5 million.
-This deficit was due to the net pension liability of approximately \$88,821,000 as required by Governmental Accounting Standards Board ("GASB") statement No. 68 "Accounting and Financial Reporting for Pensions an amendment of GASB Statement No. 27" ("GASB #68").
-The School District participates in the South Carolina Retirement System's (SCRS") pension plan, and the School District is required by GASB #68 to recognize is proportionate share of the SCRS' unfunded liabilities on the School District's government-wide financial statements. - The School District's total net position increased by approximately \$0.1 million. - As of the close of the current fiscal year, the School District's governmental funds reported combined ending fund balances of approximately \$71.6 million, a decrease of approximately \$53.4 million from the prior year.
-Approximately \$19.0 million (26% of the total fund balance amount) is unassigned and is available for spending at the government's discretion. - At the end of the current fiscal year, unassigned fund balance for the General Fund was approximately \$19.0 million, which was approximately 27% of total current year General Fund expenditures. - The School District's total capital assets increased by approximately \$49.9 million (approximately 34%) during the current fiscal year.
-Key factors in this increase were capital asset additions of approximately \$53.9 million, partially offset by depreciation expense of approximately \$4.0 million. - The School District's total debt (including premiums) decreased by approximately \$5.0 million (4%) during the fiscal year due to regularly scheduled principal payments of approximately \$4.0 million and amortization of the premium balance of approximately \$1.0 million. - During 2016, the School District's governmental funds' revenues were approximately \$93.7 million compared to approximately \$89.3 million in the prior year.
-This increase of approximately \$4.5 million (5.0%) was primarily due to higher revenues from taxes and state sources. - The School District had approximately \$147.2 million in governmental funds' expenditures, compared to approximately \$107.4 million in the prior year.
-This increase was primarily due to increases in support services for the General Fund, combined with an increase in construction related activities in the Capital Projects Fund, as the School District expended approximately \$53.9 million for two new schools and an aquatics center.
+- The assets and deferred outflows of resources of the School District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by approximately \$65.3 million.
+Unrestricted net position was a deficit of approximately \$38.9 million.
+This deficit in unrestricted net position is a result of pension accounting standards that were implemented in 2015, which resulted in the School District recording a net pension liability and related deferred pension balances for its participation in the South Carolina Retirement System ("SCRS"). - The School District's total net position increased by approximately \$0.2 million. - As of the close of the current fiscal year, the School District's governmental funds reported combined ending fund balances of approximately \$56.1 million, a decrease of approximately \$15.5 million from the prior year.
+Approximately \$20.2 million (36% of the total fund balance amount) is unassigned and is available for spending at the government's discretion. - At the end of the current fiscal year, unassigned fund balance for the General Fund was approximately \$20.2 million, which was approximately 28% of total current year General Fund expenditures. - The School District's total capital assets increased by approximately \$12.7 million (approximately 6%) during the current fiscal year.
+Key factors in this increase were capital asset additions of approximately \$18.2 million, partially offset by depreciation expense of approximately \$5.5 million. - The School District's total debt (including premiums) decreased by approximately \$5.3 million (4%) during the fiscal year due to regularly scheduled principal payments of approximately \$4.3 million and amortization of the premium balance of approximately \$1.0 million. - During 2017, the School District's governmental funds' revenues were approximately \$99.1 million compared to approximately \$93.7 million in the prior year.
+This increase of approximately \$5.3 million (6%) was primarily due to higher revenues from taxes and state sources. - The School District had approximately \$114.6 million in governmental funds' expenditures, compared to approximately \$147.2 million in the prior year.
+This decrease was primarily due to a decrease in construction related activities in the Capital Projects Fund, as the School District expended approximately \$17.7 million in the current year for new schools and an aquatics center compared to \$53.9 million in the prior year for these projects.